frappe/helm/faq.md

 title: FAQ
 layout: page
 faq:
-  - question: What can be scaled out?
+  - question: What can be scaled?
     answer: |
-      Frappe SocketIO, Background Workers (default, short, long) and Gunicorn/Nginx Deployments can be scaled independently without any complexities involved.
+      Frappe SocketIO, Background Workers (default, short, long), and Gunicorn/Nginx Deployments can be scaled independently without any complexities involved.

       Use following command to scale deployments.